galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 > >   - **Max tolerated ppm m/z deviation in consecutive scans in ppm** : it corresponds to the maximum deviation in ppm.
 Please set it to `5` for our training.
 > >   - **Min, Max peak width in seconds** : it corresponds to the expected approximate peak width in chromatographic space.
 Please set it to `5,20` in our training to have a large example.
 > >
 > > Here, you have all the right parameters for our example.
-These are the two dataset collection you will have in your hsitory on the right of Galaxy instance :
+These are the two dataset collection you will have in your history on the right of Galaxy instance :
 > >    - **Input** : collection of Rdata object(s) obtained just before (format : `collection.raw.RData`)
 > >    - **Output** : a collection with informations about peak picking for each files.
 Format : `collection.raw.xset.RData`.
 > {: .solution}
 >
 > > ### {% icon solution %} 4 - *Merge samples* in one dataset with a sampleMetadata file
 > >
-> > To merge your datas, you need to **input a sampleMetadata file** containing namefiles and their metadata informations like their class for example.
+> > To merge your data, you need to **input a sampleMetadata file** containing filenames and their metadata informations like their class for example.
 If you don't add a sampleMetadata file, the **xcms findChromPeaks Merger** {% icon tool %} tool will **group all your files together**.
 You can also **create your sampleMetadata file** with W4M Galaxy tool **xcms get a sampleMetadata file** {% icon tool %} with the following parameters: *"RData file"* outputed from **MSnbase readMSData** {% icon tool %}.
 Here is an example of the minimum expectations about a sampleMetadata file (**important** : don't write the format of the file, just their names) :
 > > {: .text-justify}
 > >
 > > | sample_name |  class  |